Wickham Market to Aldeburgh Walk

 - In 150 metres you go through a metal kissing gate and turn right, back on the Sailors’ Path and SCP.
 In 130 metres you go through another gate with signpost for Aldeburgh (now 4 miles/6.3 kms) and enter the woods of Black Heath estate, with tall trees to both sides.
 In 450 metres you pass between two tall ceramic stacked pots standing among the silver birches.
 In 100 metres you cross a private access road.
 In 100 metres there is an iron fence on your left, with open parkland beyond.

 - In 200 metres you fork right across grass to a gravel then sandy track, following an SCP arrow on a telegraph pole, away from the intrusive traffic of the main road on your left.
-In 300 metres you pass the cottages of Hazelwood Street on your right.
+In 300 metres you pass cottages (Hazelwood Street) on your right.
 In 150 metres you reach South Warren car park and information board (now showing 2 miles or 3.2kms to Aldeburgh).
-In 60 metres you come out on the A1094 (Saxmundham Road).
+The path continues ahead, to the right of the car park, but in 60 metres you come out on the A1094 (Saxmundham Road).

 - Turn right and walk on the wide verge of the A1094, passing several large houses.
-In 350 metres ignore a private drive to the right and continue past the corner of the golf course alongside a low wooden fence.
-This route, which is partly behind a hedge, is marked as a ‘licensed path’, though it is little improvement on the verge.
+In 350 metres ignore a private drive to the right.
+After a 30 mph road sign, the path continues behind a hedge, which is a slight improvement on the verge.
 In 300 metres you pass opposite the main club house across the road.
 In 100 metres by a signpost reading 1.5 miles/2.4 kilometres to Aldeburgh you return to the main road and turn right again on the pavement.
-In 180 metres you pass opposite Golf Lane (the SCP goes this way) and in 50 metres you pass opposite a bus stop where you can get a bus to Aldeburgh,
+In 180 metres you pass opposite Golf Lane.
+Note that the SCP goes this way; you could follow it to the B1122 and turn right for a bus to Saxmundham, which will take you about 10-15 minutes.

-- In another 50 metres there is a bus stop for Ipswich.
-You now need to consider carefully whether you have time to complete the walk around Aldeburgh Marshes before the last bus from Aldeburgh; if not you should either catch a bus from here or take a more direct route to Aldeburgh.
+- In 100 metres there is a bus stop.
+Note that this is no longer served by scheduled buses.
+You now need to consider carefully whether you have time to complete the walk around Aldeburgh Marshes before the last bus from Aldeburgh; if not you should either cut through to the B1122 as explained or take a more direct route to Aldeburgh.

 - Direct Route to Aldeburgh: Stay on the main road for another 900 metres until the next roundabout, then turn right in to Kings Field recreation ground (with public toilets), passing just to the right of the play area and to the left of sports fields.
 In 350 metres continue on a surfaced path with gardens on your left and allotments on your right.
 Ignore the path to the right in 80 metres and a second path to the right in another 300 metres.
 The path brings you out on Park Road in 320 metres; turn right and you re-join the main walk at the next path junction in 200 metres (see paragraph 4.5 below; continue ahead and turn left on the High Street for buses or refreshments).